We Collaborate, We Challenge, We Transform

 Improving Equality and Inclusion

 Informed by research, and led by our EDI specialists, the Eleanor Glanville Institute, we will embrace and embed new inclusive practices, evaluate our systems and processes, and measure our progress towards a truly inclusive university.
-We will continue to create safe spaces for discussion, spaces where we challenge each other, spaces where we ‘disagree well’, and staff- and student-led spaces where all voices are heard and where lived experiences inform our actions.
+We will continue to create safe spaces for discussion, spaces where we challenge each other, spaces where we ‘disagree well’, and staff- and student-led spaces where all voices are heard and where lived experience informs our actions.

 Above all, we will continue to embrace diversity and do our best to create an inclusive culture where we can all be our best selves.